 They use cold-brew crystallization (which eliminates heat and extracts the maximum antioxidant capacity of tea leaves) to create unique tea crystals — which deliver up to 12 times* the antioxidants of regular tea.

 *Verified by 3rd-party testing.

-Their teas are organic and sugar-free, and their unique tea crystals (made from high-quality loose leaf teas) dissolve in warm or cold water, giving you a powerful, clean, perfectly brewed cup of tea on the go, in your home, or whenever and wherever you want.
+Their teas are organic and free of sugar, GMOs, preservatives, artificial fillers and additives.
+Their unique tea crystals (made from high-quality loose leaf teas) dissolve in warm or cold water, giving you a powerful, clean, perfectly brewed cup of tea on the go, in your home, or whenever and wherever you want.

-And right now, as a Food Revolution Network reader, you can get up to two cartons of tea crystals for free (with purchase), plus free shipping (for U.S. customers), too!
+And right now, as a Food Revolution Network reader, you can get up to 20% off, plus free shipping (for U.S. customers), too!